Benefit decisions and appeals

 If you do decide to challenge a benefits decision, the next steps need to happen in the following order, and you need to respond quickly (usually within one month) at each stage.

-1. Ask for a ‘mandatory reconsideration’
+1. Ask for ‘mandatory reconsideration’

 - your name, address, date of birth, National Insurance number, and the date of the decision about your benefit;

-- your explanation of why you think the decision is wrong, pointing out how your situation specifically matches the criteria in the application form, and enclosing a copy of any supporting ‘evidence’ for your claim, such as notes from your doctor or other professional involved in your care.
+- your explanation of why you think the decision is wrong, pointing out how your situation specifically matches the criteria in the application form, and enclosing a copy of any supporting evidence for your claim, such as notes from your doctor or other professional involved in your care.
 Include this even if you have already provided this information with your original claim.
 Include any new information if your situation has changed.

 The more specific you are about each individual point where you fit the criteria for the benefit, the easier it is for the DWP to focus their attention on those specific areas.
+Remember to keep copies of everything you send.

-Your appeal needs to reach the tribunal office within one month of the date on the mandatory reconsideration notice.
+Your appeal needs to reach the tribunal office within one month of the date of the mandatory reconsideration notice.
 If your appeal is going to be late, you need to explain why, either on the SSCS1 form or in your letter.
 An appeal may still be considered if the reason given for lateness is accepted, for example if you are in hospital.

 Oral and paper hearings